Put your questions, concerns and comments on Brexit to me in my next Facebook Live Q&A on Tuesday 29th October from 6pm

 As I have said, I believe this to be a confection.
 These are not the only two options available and the PM has been reckless and irresponsible in spending two and a half years running down the clock before presenting a bad deal at the last minute.

-I made clear my view that if the Prime Minister cannot deliver an alternative plan then I believe she should seek further instruction from the public.
-She is however determined to plough on with her disastrous deal.
+I made clear my view that if the Prime Minister could not deliver an alternative plan then she should seek further instruction from the public.

 Watch my speech in the latest debate on Brexit in March 2019

 On 27th March, Parliament held a series of Indicative Votes that sought to bring the preferred views of the country via its representatives together in a bid to move forward.
 Frankly this is an exercise that should have been done 2 years ago.
 The absence of involving the House of Commons in the process and deal-making of Brexit has been staggering.
 Truly, this lot couldn’t run a bath.